 - All the landlords that own investment property in your area

-- All the business owners that occupy property or rent property in your area
+- All the business owners that occupy the local property or rent property in your area

 - All the tenants that occupy premises in investment property

-- Solicitors and Accountants that serve people that own or occupy property
+- Solicitors and Accountants that serve people that own or occupy a property

 - Property Developers that build property locally